To view "In

 CONFESSION OF A GENTILE IN JERUSALEM:

-THE PARADOX OF THE FIVE SHEK
+THE PARADOX OF THE FIVE SHEKELIM BLESSING

-out, she can also be literally spell-binding.
+can also be literally spell-binding.
 Jerusalem is perfect ground for the

 theologically inquisitive and politically sensitive.